iAmPriyam/developer-connect/README.md

 #### The platforms have the under mentioned features:
 1. Able to create their own avatars using gravitar
 2. Create their own profile
 3. Add skills to their profile
+4. Create posts on developer related topics
+5. View posts by developers they have added
+6. comment on posts created by the developers

+# Dependencies